 - 5.1 The Finance team works with Service Areas to review their budget requirements and budget monitoring is an ongoing process between Finance, Service Areas, and the Corporate Management Team.
 This work leads to continual updating of the MTFS for the Council.
-As of December 2022, key areas of the budget that are yet to be finalised include; - Operations - Revenue implications of the capital programme - Business rates income - Council Tax income - Announcement of the Local Government Settlement for 2023/24 - Use of reserves. - 5.2 The below items are highlighted as having potential revenue budget implications for this financial year and over the MTFS period but cannot yet be quantified or quantified with a degree of certainty, i.e., figures are currently being worked on and/or insufficient information available.
+As of January 2023, key areas of the budget that are yet to be finalised include; - Operations - Business rates income - Final Local Government Settlement for 2023/24 - Use of reserves. - 5.2 The below items are highlighted as having potential revenue budget implications for this financial year and over the MTFS period but cannot yet be quantified or quantified with a degree of certainty, i.e., figures are currently being worked on and/or insufficient information available.